 These retaining walls are constructed, generally speaking, wholly within the confines of the "high side lot".
 They become the responsibility of the owner of that lot to maintain.
 Adding courses or fill greater than its design limit may cause the retaining wall to fail.
-Do not raise the level of the retaining wall unless with the specific approval from the City’s Building Services.
+Do not raise the level of the retaining wall unless with the specific approval from our Building Services.

 The lot owner on the low side is to note that the removal of any soil (foundation material) from the toe of the retaining wall may render the retaining wall unsafe.
-Do not remove soil from the base of the retaining wall unless with the specific approval from the City’s Building Services or from an appropriately qualified engineer.
+Do not remove soil from the base of the retaining wall unless with the specific approval from our Building Services or from an appropriately qualified engineer.

 Dividing fences/issues with neighbours

 A dividing fence is defined as a fence situated on or about the boundary separating two lots.
 We define a “sufficient fence” for the purposes of the Dividing Fences Act 1961 (WA) by detailing the following:

 - fencing materials